-Celery root, also known as celeriac (so elegant!) or celery knob (so crude!), is just what its name would lead you to think it is: the root of the celery plant.
+Celery root, also known as celeriac or celery knob, is just what its name would lead you to think it is: the root of the celery plant.

-This ugly brown hairball of a vegetable has a lovely mild, celery-like flavor with a starchy, rather potato-like texture.
-It's a surprising but winning combination.
-With "root" in its name, celery root is obviously a root vegetable.
-That means that it stores well, making it a real treat for local eaters in fall and winter.
+This ugly brown hairball of a vegetable offers some culinary surprises once you start working with it.
+It has a celery-like flavor with a starchy, potato-like texture.
+And because it is obviously a root vegetable.
+That means that it stores well, making it a real treat in fall and winter.

 Celery root is often available year-round, especially in temperate climates, but is at its best in the cooler months of fall, winter, and early spring.
 In cold climates, you'll find it during the summer and early fall.
 Freshly harvested celery root is sometimes sold with the stalks and leaves still attached, which are celery and should be used as such.
 Truly fresh celery root has a fabulously tender texture perfect in salads.

 Celery root needs to be peeled, and be aggressive when you do it.
-Remove all of the slightly hairy brown exterior to reveal the creamy, solid flesh inside.
-I'm not kidding.
-Seriously, peel or cut off all the brown stuff before jumping into prepping any recipe.
+Remove all of the slightly hairy brown exteriors to reveal the creamy, solid flesh inside.
 That fibrous peel is not fun to bite into.